Dynamic Monopoly Pricing With Multiple Varieties: Trading Up: Setup

-A behavioral strategy for buyers is denoted by $\hs$ and determines the probability distributions over the consumption choices $x\in X$ made by buyers at every possible history.
-In line with the literature, we assume that at any possible history the set of buyers making the same consumption choice is a measurable set.
-A behavioral strategy for the seller is denoted by $\sigma$ and determines the probability distribution over the prices $p \in [\psi, 1]^2$ set by the seller as a function of the history of play.
-A \emph{Perfect Bayesian Equilibrium} (PBE) is a strategy profile $\{\sigma, \hs\}$ and updated beliefs about the buyers' values along the various consumption paths, such that actions are optimal given beliefs, and beliefs are derived from actions from Bayes' rule whenever possible.
+A behavioral strategy for the buyer is denoted by $\hs$ and determines the probability distributions over the consumption choices $x^t\in X$ made at every buyer history $\hat{h}^t$.
+Formally, $\hs: \hat{H} \times V \to s(X)$, where $s(.)$ denotes the respective simplex.
+In line with the literature, we assume that, at any possible history, the set of buyer types making the same consumption choice is measurable.
+A behavioral strategy for the seller is denoted by $\sigma$ and determines the probability distribution over the prices $p^t \in [\psi, 1]^2$ set by the seller after every seller history $h^t$.
+Formally, $\sigma: H \to s([\psi,1]^2)$.

+A \emph{Perfect Bayesian Equilibrium} (PBE) is a strategy profile $\{\sigma, \hs\}$ and updated beliefs about the buyer's value profile along the various consumption paths, such that actions are optimal given beliefs, and beliefs are derived from actions from Bayes' rule whenever possible.